What is a specialist fund?

 3. FTF Clearbridge Global Infrastructure Income

-Infrastructure assets can offer income, some inflation protection and low correlation with the stock market and economic cycle, and often some stability.
-They provide the essential framework of services to support economic and social activity, for example, electricity, gas, water, transportation.
+Infrastructure assets can offer income, some inflation protection and typically low correlation with the stock market and the economic cycle, and often some stability when well managed and free from expensive debt.
+They provide the essential framework of services to support economic and social activity, for example, electricity, gas, water and transportation.
 Assets often have an important strategic position and face less competition, and they may have more predictable cashflows which are often linked to inflation.

-This fund’s management team are experienced infrastructure specialists based in Australia and have built an impressive record whilst consistently delivering a decent yield, although the value of investments, and the income derived from them, can fall as well as rise.
-Investors may get back less than invested.
+This fund’s managers are experienced infrastructure specialists based in Australia and have built an impressive record whilst consistently delivering an attractive income yield.
 The fund invests in shares of companies around the world operating in infrastructure related sub-sectors.
 It is exposed to both regulated assets (gas, electricity and water utilities) and to ‘user pay’ assets (toll-roads, airports, rail and communication towers).

 As with any investment area, diversification makes sense, and we believe this fund is a sensible and well managed option.
 Compared to some others in the sector it is more income-orientated with a higher dividend yield.
 The strategy has a structural tilt towards income-generating regulated utilities (minimum 50%) but also maintains the flexibility to invest in more growth-oriented infrastructure.
-The fund has lagged core global infrastructure indices in the year to date but the team see considerable upside in their portfolio.
+The fund has beaten core global infrastructure indices in the year to date, and is ahead of the peer group average, although past performance is not a reliable guide to future returns.

 4. Pantheon International